pranansh-s/egba/README.md

-## EGBA - GBA Emulator in rust
+## EGBA - GBA Emulator in Rust
-EGBA is a modular Game Boy Advance emulator suite written in Rust, featuring:
+EGBA is a modular Game Boy Advance emulator suite written in Rust with a library based architecture
-- Cycle-accurate ARM7TDMI CPU emulation
-- Hardware-perfect component simulation
-- Dual-interface operation (SDL2 GUI and TUI debugger)
-- Extensible library-based architecture

 ## Features
 **CPU**